tomexlol/simplevideocombiner/README.md

 A simple video concatenator / video merger.

 As a League of Legends coach I often made 10-15 minute compilation videos of certain game concepts for my players.
-I made this app to facilitate that workflow.
+I made this app to facilitate that process.

 Expected workflow:
 * Record your clips using OBS or whatever you prefer.
 Optional: Name them something descriptive.